Quick little note before I proceed with my post for today:

 (I’m looking forward to try out other Burt’s Bees products.
 If you’ve tried them out and would like to recommend me some, do leave them in the comments box below!)

-Origins, Active Charcoal.
+Origins, Clear Improvements – Active Charcoal Mask.
 One of my favorite masks as it deeply cleanses pores and blackheads, which is quite important for someone like me who puts makeup on almost everyday.
 I don’t have specifics when using this, but I do slather it on whenever I feel like my face needs some extra TLC.

 (I’m also quite interested in getting a box of Origin masks samplers at some point this year since they’re also quite a hyped skincare brand.
 If you’re interested in that as well, let me know!)

 Aztec Secret, Indian Healing Clay Mask.
 Of course, almost everybody loves this product and swear by the gods and the goddesses for its healing wonders.
 Some have even used this for their scalp, hair and body because it works THAT good.
 This is what I call my emergency fix or beyond-repair mask.
 If I feel like my skin’s condition is too much for my usual products to repair, I bring out this big boy.
 It’s like putting a refresh on my face.
-I do highly recommend this product, however I would suggest not using it before a big event or special occasion as your face might need some time to rest and glow after use.
+I do highly recommend this product however, I wouldn’t suggest using this A DAY BEFORE before any big event or special occasion as your face needs some time to rest after all the gunk resurfaces on the top.

 Here are just a couple of things that I use to get my skin nice and pretty.
 I hold off about my favorite Lush face masks for now as that will be for another post with the other products I love from that brand.
 In my next skincare post, I will either share with you guys more skincare tips or give you some natural ingredients you can incorporate in creating DIY skincare products.